 Sierra Leone

-Sierra Leone is a small but densely populated country on the North Atlantic coast of West Africa, ranked 181 out of 189 countries in the 2019 Human Development Index.
-Poverty levels are high, with 53 percent of the population living below the income poverty line (US$1.25 per day).
-Since the signing of the peace agreement in 2002, the country has been recovering from a 11-year war that destroyed the national infrastructure and basic social services.
+Sierra Leone is a small but densely populated country on the North Atlantic coast of West Africa, ranked 185th out of 193 countries in the 2024 Human Development Index.

 What the World Food Programme is doing in Sierra Leone